b0yk3/pgsdesktop/README.md

 # pgsdesktop
 pgs desktop

-User for internal purpose only (C) paketku.
+Use for internal purpose only (C) paketku.

 need more info ??, send me email.